AnthonyDipilato/Melody/README.md

-Arduino Simple Melody Library
+# Arduino Simple Melody Library
-Written By Anthony DiPilato

 A simple melody library for a piezo buzzer.
 Most of the arduino examples use a delay to control note length.
 This blocks the loop until the note finishes which isn’t practical in most applications.
 This library uses an array of notes and lengths play a simple melody without freezing the loop by checking the status of the current note in the main loop.